-As believers, we know that prayer is important.
+As believers, we know that we should pray without ceasing.
 We set aside time in our day to spend talking with the Lord about what’s on our hearts.
 We gather together with other believers to pray for specific events, circumstances, and people within our own lives and within the world.
 However, is it really possible to pray at all times?
-Let’s explore this question a bit and consider how to pray without ceasing.
+Let’s explore this question a bit and consider praying without ceasing.

 Let’s begin by quickly mentioning what this means.
 What exactly does ceasing mean?
 The definition of “cease” according to our friend Webster: To stop; discontinue.
 Come to an end.